galamo/javascript-103/readme.md

 output : [ { ...Miles_per_Gallon: 11 } ,{ ...Miles_per_Gallon: 15 } ]

-- Create a function that receive a book name and return a single book the first one.
+- Create a function that receive a book title and return a single book the first one.
 - Create a function that receive a book author and return a single book the first one.

 ## Homework